immutant/immutant.org/news/2014-09-22-transit-and-immutant.md

  you'll need to use an [incremental build] \(#298 or newer).**

-First, we need to add `org.immutant/immutant-transit` to our application's dependencies (this will transitively bring in `com.cognitect/transit-clj` 0.8.255):
+First, we need to add `org.immutant/immutant-transit` to our application's dependencies:

 <pre class="syntax clojure">
   :dependencies [[org.clojure/clojure "1.6.0"]
                  [org.immutant/immutant "2.x.incremental.298"]
-                 [org.immutant/immutant-transit "0.2.1"]]
+                 [org.immutant/immutant-transit "0.2.2"]]
 </pre>

+If you don't have `com.cognitect/transit-clj` in your dependencies, immutant-transit will transitively bring in version 0.8.259.
+We've tested against 0.8.255 and 0.8.259, so if you're running another version and are seeing issues, [let us know].

 Now, we need to register the Transit codec with Immutant: